LeonardosGitHub/f5-agility-labs-xc/docs/class1/lab3.rst

 #.
 Start in F5 Distributed Cloud Console and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

 #.
-Navigate the menu to go to "Manage"->"HTTP Load Balancers" and look for the Load Balancer named *global* that you previously created.
+Navigate the menu to go to "Manage"->"HTTP Load Balancers" and look for the Load Balancer named *<namespace>-lb* that you previously created.

 #.
-Click on the three dots "..." to the right of the name of your *global* Load Balancer and select the "Manage Configuration" option.
+Click on the three dots "..." to the right of the name of your *<namespace>-lb* Load Balancer and select the "Manage Configuration" option.

    .. image:: _static/screenshot-global-vip-actions-manage.png

 #.
-Click on "Edit Configuration" in the upper right of the screen (after your *global* Load Balancer is loaded).
+Click on "Edit Configuration" in the upper right of the screen (after your *<namespace>-lb* Load Balancer is loaded).

    .. image:: _static/screenshot-global-vip-edit-config.png